 Students can major in art history, studio art or visual communication.
-In studio art, students choose a particular concentration such as drawing and painting, photography, or ceramics to study in depth.
+In studio art, students choose a particular concentration such as drawing and painting, photography, or ceramics and sculpture to study in depth.
 Studio art and visual communication majors share a set of common foundation courses.

 No, but it is necessary to submit a portfolio for review when you reach the halfway point of your major.

 All studio art and visual communication majors are required to submit a portfolio of artwork in order to be officially accepted as Fine Arts majors.
 Portfolio Review consists of presenting this portfolio to a panel of professors, one of whom will be in your area, while the others may not.
 A review is scheduled every semester, so if you are not ready this semester you can postpone it, but it's a good idea to hear what's involved early on.
 The fall semester Portfolio Review is typically the Friday immediately following Fall Break, and the spring review varies.
-Contact Nicole Ferentz to ensure you have the correct dates for the reviews.
+Contact Matt Groves to ensure you have the correct dates for the reviews.

-The process involves evaluating the body of work you've created in art classes at LUC.
+The process involves evaluating the body of work you've created in art classes at Loyola.
 Working with your advisor, you'll select the most successful work from each class and try to demonstrate a range of skills gained in the foundation and applied courses of your major.
 You may have to revise some work to bring up the level.
 This process is designed to help prepare you to meet the professional expectations of the artist or graphic designer.

 A double major is possible among Visual Communication, Art History and Studio Art, but not within the three concentrations that make up Studio Art.
 The department policy is that a maximum of 3 courses can count towards both majors.

 A major/minor combination among Visual Communication, Studio, and Art History is also possible, and a maximum of 2 courses can count towards both.

 To declare a major, contact Director of Fine Arts, Matt Groves for an appointment.